 What I Love About Them: Vivobarefoot sneakers are consistently well made, durable, and they look cool too.
 I personally love the Geo Court as an everyday sneaker (leather sneakers just have that little something extra), but they have many options.
 One con to Vivo sneakers is that they tend to make my feet sweat.
 I keep wearing them without socks anyways, but you could wear hidden toe socks to prevent it.
 The upside is that they last a long time despite being thin and flexible.

 Sizing & Fit Type: In general Vivobarefoot fits an average width foot with a sloped shape.
 Their sneakers tend to fit shallow over the top of the foot and close around the ankle (choose the knit versions if you have thicker feet!).
 Keep in mind that the Men’s and Women’s models are different widths, so if you fit into men’s sizes and have a wider foot that is a great way to go.
 I wear my usual size EU 37 (or US 7) in all my Vivo sneakers.
-Another option from Vivo for wider feet is the Soul of Africa line.
+Another option from Vivo for wider feet is the Made in Ethiopia line.

 Splay Freestyle | Vegan | $70 | Sizes EU 24-47/US kids 8 – M13 | Available At: